Karachi plunges into darkness due to major breakdown

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Many areas of Karachi city plunged into darkness due to a major power breakdown on Friday night.
+Many areas of Karachi plunged into darkness due to a major power breakdown on Friday night.

-These areas include Saddar, Garden, Federal ‘B’ Area, Liaquatabad, North Karachi, Nazimabad, North Nazimabad, Gulshan-e-Iqbal, Gulistan-e-Jauhar, Bahadurabad, Keamari, Kharadar, Meethadar, Soldier Bazar, Guru Mandir, Defence, Shershah, Malir and other areas.
+The breakdown affected Saddar, Garden, Federal B Area, Liaquatabad, North Karachi, Nazimabad, North Nazimabad, Gulshan-e-Iqbal, Gulistan-e-Jauhar, Bahadurabad, Keamari, Kharadar, Meethadar, Soldier Bazaar, Gurumandir, Defence, Shershah, Malir and other areas.

-Geo News reported that most of the city has been affected by tripping of the Bin Qasim high transmission.

-KARACHI: Many areas of Karachi city plunged into darkness due to a major power breakdown on Friday night.
+Many areas of Karachi plunged into darkness due to a major power breakdown on Friday night.

-These areas include Saddar, Garden, Federal ‘B’ Area, Liaquatabad, North Karachi, Nazimabad, North Nazimabad, Gulshan-e-Iqbal, Gulistan-e-Jauhar, Bahadurabad, Keamari, Kharadar, Meethadar, Soldier Bazar, Guru Mandir, Defence, Shershah, Malir and other areas.
+The breakdown affected Saddar, Garden, Federal B Area, Liaquatabad, North Karachi, Nazimabad, North Nazimabad, Gulshan-e-Iqbal, Gulistan-e-Jauhar, Bahadurabad, Keamari, Kharadar, Meethadar, Soldier Bazaar, Gurumandir, Defence, Shershah, Malir and other areas.

-Geo News reported that most of the city has been affected by tripping of the Bin Qasim high transmission.

 Comments